top of page

 The Assembly’s Deceleration Lab supports artists in our broader community to lead new theatrical projects that use and experiment with multi-perspective, multi-disciplinary, and collaborative models of creation.
 These Labs are an invitation to develop new work outside the typical fast-paced style of production, to kick-start projects that take artistic risks, challenge traditional hierarchical structures, and create new professional opportunities for the participating artists.

-Previous lab artists include Nehassaiu deGannes, Dante Green, Matthew Paul Olmos, and Melisa Tien.
+Previous lab artists include Andy Boyd, Nehassaiu deGannes, Dante Green, syd island, Soomi Kim, Matthew Paul Olmos, Philip Santos Schaffer, and Melisa Tien.

 2022 LAB ARTISTS